Applying for a Mortgage

 After your initial meeting, you and your advisor both start your searches – you for your home, they for the mortgage to buy it.
 As you are selling your home too, you’ll want to make sure that process is underway – or, even better, have sold your house already and be in a chain-free position to buy.
 Your advisor will search the market for the most suitable mortgage for your needs and send you recommendations.

 - Meeting 2 – get a mortgage

 Once you have found your property and had an offer accepted, it is time to apply for your mortgage.
 You can contact your mortgage advisor at any point in between meetings to ask for advice and help – all for free.
-You’ll need to bring several documents (link to section below) with you, a list of which will be sent to you well in advance of the meeting (in case you have to look through the entire attic for them…).
+You’ll need to bring several documents with you, a list of which will be sent to you well in advance of the meeting.
 At the meeting itself, your advisor will take you through the application process step-by-step.
-As they have researched the lender and prepared for the meeting it should be a straightforward process and you’ll leave with a mortgage in place.
+As they have researched the lender and prepared for the meeting, it should be a straightforward process and you’ll leave with a mortgage in place.

 Preparing your documents – what you need to bring with you

 After your first meeting with a First Mortgage advisor, you’ll be sent a letter detailing what you discussed.
 This is to make sure you are clear on everything and understand the ins and outs of the mortgage process.
-You’ll also be sent a list of documents to bring with you to your second appointment when the advisor will take you through the mortgage application process itself.
+You’ll also be sent a list of documents to bring with you to your second appointment, when the advisor will take you through the mortgage application process itself.
+These will include:

 – proof of your income from the last three months (payslips or business accounts, bank statements and income tax accounts)